DominicF96/portfolio/posts/en_mastering_consistency_in_ui_design_a_guide_for_frontend_developers.md

 ### Follow a Grid System

 Implementing a grid system provides structure and alignment to your UI elements.
 Consistent spacing and alignment enhance readability and create a visually pleasing layout.
-Tools like [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) and [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) are invaluable for building responsive and consistent designs.
+Tools like [Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) and [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) are invaluable for building responsive and consistent designs.

 ### Responsive Design